 The Little Engineer must have been proud of this set, because he asked if he could pose with the pencil box for a photo for this post…only he was hamming it up so much that none of the photos turned out!

 Fortunately, I kept the camera handy while we played, and his hands can tell most of the story.

 Some of the ways he played were what I expected: imagined stations along the track, picking up and dropping off passengers and animals and wooden cube crates at them, a request for me to tell a story with him while we played, rolling the dice to see how many things he should put in the freight car.

 But he did surprise me with a couple of things.
 The first came out of the rolling the dice part.
 He got interested in trying to fit all of the passengers and animals in the little freight car at the same time, and ended up trying to stack them.
 (Maybe I should think about finally buying HABA’s Animal Upon Animal!)

 The other play idea he brought to my attention was that, when he was done playing, he could fit the track and trains back in the box by himself.
 It made a great puzzle for him to figure out — and he came up with a different way to fit it all in than I did!
 Of course, neither one of us realized that he was packing the pieces into the lid until he was done, and we couldn’t manage to close it without repacking into the bottom of the pencil box.

-I have more posts about portable train activities coming soon!
-So, if you have a child who likes to take their train play on the go with them, make sure you’re signed up for our email newsletter:
+If you have a child who loves trains, make sure you’re signed up for our email newsletter: